FK12: Roland CompuRhythm CR-8000 for Kontakt

 The subordinate CR-5000 model lacked programmable rhythms and intro/fill-ins, as well as the hand-clap sound.

 The Roland CompuRhythm CR-8000 was released in 1980 and was the successor to the CR-78.
 The sound generation was analogue still but advances had been made to some sounds.
 The cymbals for example were more metallic sounding, similar in fact to the Korg KR-55/KR-55B models.
-The famous Roland hand-clap sound saw an appearance along with tom-toms that were used in the intro/fill-in patterns.
+The famous Roland TR-808 style hand-clap and cowbell sounds saw an appearance along with tom-toms that were used in the intro/fill-in patterns.
 Both the main patterns and the intro/fill-in patterns were now programmable.
 The arranger section provided real-time control over the preset rhythms by adding additional sounds and changing the patterns of others, and there was a mixer section to balance the sounds to your liking.

 - High Tom